mineralocorticoid receptor antagonists non steroidal

 - Rep: Advise females of reproductive potential to notify health care professional if pregnancy is planned or suspected and to avoid breastfeeding during and for 1 day after last dose.

 - Emphasize the importance of regular lab test to monitor potassium levels.

-Reduction of the risk of sustained eGFR decline, end-stage kidney disease, cardiovascular death, nonfatal myocardial infarction, and hospitalization for heart failure in adult patients with chronic kidney disease (CKD) associated with type 2 diabetes
+Reduction of the risk of sustained eGFR decline, end-stage kidney disease, cardiovascular death, nonfatal MI, and hospitalization for HF in patients with CKD associated with type 2 diabetes